-Analog Electronics Analog Electronics for Physicists and Materials Scientists
+Analog Electronics Analog Electronics for Physicists and Materials Scientists only in the winter semester

 Analog Electronics for Physicists and Materials Scientists

 Module PHM-0226: Digital Electronics for Physicists and Materials Scientists

 Digital Electronics for Physicists and Materials Scientists

 - 1. Boolean algebra and logic gates - 2.
 Digital electronics and calculation of digital circuits - 3.
 Converters (Analog Digital, Digital Analog) - 4.
 Principle of digital memory and communication, - 5.
 Microprocessors and Networks